Money in the Bank (2019): Preliminary matches

 As Lynch was about to head backstage to recover for her SmackDown Women's Championship defense later, Charlotte Flair made her entrance, ready for the match.
 Instead of heading backstage, Lynch agreed to have the match immediately.
-In the end, as Flair attempted the Natural Selection on the apron, Lynch countered.
-Evans then returned and attacked Lynch with the "Women's Right" while the referee was distracted.
-Flair then performed a Big Boot on Lynch to win the title for a record fourth time.
+In the climax, as Flair attempted Natural Selection on the apron, Lynch countered.
+Evans then returned and attacked Lynch with the Women's Right while the referee was distracted.
+Despite this, Lynch caught Flair with a small package, but Flair kicked out and performed a Big Boot on Lynch to win the title for a record fourth time.
 A furious Lynch then attacked Evans on the outside of the ring.
 Flair assisted Evans and attacked Lynch.
 After some double-teaming by Evans and Flair, Money in the Bank winner Bayley came out to make the save.
 Flair, however, attacked both Bayley and Lynch.
-As Flair attempted a spear on Bayley, Bayley avoided Flair who crashed into the ring post.
+As Flair attempted a spear on Bayley, Bayley avoided Flair, who crashed into the ring post.
 Bayley then took advantage of the opportunity and cashed in her Money in the Bank contract on Flair.
-Bayley delivered a "Diving Elbow Drop" from the top rope on Flair to win the SmackDown Women's Championship for the first time, which was the 2nd fastest cash-in in 40 minutes after winning the contract.
+Bayley delivered a Bayley Elbow Drop from the top rope on Flair to win the SmackDown Women's Championship for the first time, which was the second fastest cash-in in 40 minutes after winning the contract.
 The win also made Bayley the first woman to win the Raw, SmackDown, NXT, and Women's Tag Team Championships, as well as WWE's first women's Grand Slam and Triple Crown winner.

 After that, Roman Reigns was attacked backstage by Elias with a guitar.
 Elias then came out and sang a song insulting the fans in Hartford.
 As Elias was making his exit, Reigns appeared and attacked Elias with a "Superman punch".
 Reigns then sent Elias to the ring as the bell rang, and executed a spear to win the match in eight seconds.

-In the next match, Seth Rollins defended the Universal Championship against AJ Styles.
+In the next match, Seth Rollins defended Raw's Universal Championship against AJ Styles.
 The end came when Rollins avoided a "Phenomenal Forearm" attempt from Styles and performed the Ripcord Knee, followed by a superkick and The Stomp to retain the title.
 After the match, Styles and Rollins showed mutual respect by shaking hands.

 After that, Lucha House Party (Kalisto, Gran Metalik, and Lince Dorado) came out for an unadvertised match, however, they were attacked by Lars Sullivan and the match never occurred.

-In the penultimate match, Kofi Kingston defended the WWE Championship against Kevin Owens.
+In the penultimate match, Kofi Kingston defended SmackDown's WWE Championship against Kevin Owens.
 At the request from Kingston, fellow New Day member Xavier Woods did not accompany Kingston to the ring.
 The finish came as Owens attempted a Swanton from the top rope.
 Kingston countered by raising his knees and then performed the Trouble in Paradise on Owens to retain the title.